Start Your Home Loan File Now

 Certain circumstances might require additional documents.
 Be prepared to cooperate fully with your underwriter for peace of mind and a smooth loan process.

 Call me at 801-673-3333 if you have questions about building a loan file.
-I’ll make sure you’re directed to the right professional to help you.
-Please browse our online Utah home listings available 24/7.
+I’ll ensure you’re directed to the right professional to help you.

 Joel Carson is the President and Principle Broker of Utah Real Estate with over 30 years of experience buying and selling real estate in the greater Salt Lake City area.